angelinayyang/angelinayyang.github.io/content/post/website/index.md

 ```
-pip install MkDocs
+pip install mkdocs
 ```

 MkDocs has good [documentation](https://www.MkDocs.org/getting-started/) on how to get started, but here's a general summary of the most fundamental commands.
 To create a basic static documentation site, run the following command:

 ```
-MkDocs new my-project
+mkdocs new my-project
 cd my-project
 ```

-This will create the following **hierarchy** in your coding environment, where index.md is the home-page and the MkDocs.yml configures the site with information like site_name, repo_url, and site_description:
+This will create the following **hierarchy** or directory structure in your coding environment, where index.md is the home-page and the MkDocs.yml configures the site with information like site_name, repo_url, and site_description:

 ```
 .
 ├─ docs/
 │  └─ index.md
-└─ MkDocs.yml
+└─ mkdocs.yml
 ```

 To view your site on a local server, run:

 ```
-MkDocs serve
+mkdocs serve
 ```

 You will get something like this in response: